wp-plugins/basic-google-maps-placemarks/readme.txt

 === Basic Google Maps Placemarks ===
 Contributors: iandunn
 Donate link: http://www.doctorswithoutborders.org
-Tags: google map, map, embed, marker, placemark, icon Requires at least: 3.0
+Tags: google map, map, embed, marker, placemark, icon, geocode Requires at least: 3.0
 Tested up to: 3.2.1
-Stable tag: 1.4
+Stable tag: 1.5

-Embeds a Google Map into your site and lets you add markers with custom icons and information windows.
+Embeds a Google Map into your site and lets you add map markers with custom icons and information windows.
+Each marker can have a different icon.

 == Description ==